 Specifies the task to associate the new merged version with.
 If you don't specify -task but you've set a current task, the current task is used by default.
-See Task specification for further details.
+See Task_specification for further details.

-When you use the merge command to merge source files or directories, the merge tool compares the versions you selected, then compares each version's differences to the closest common ancestor.
-Telelogic Synergy creates a new, merged, controlled version automatically when you exit your merge tool.
+When you use the merge command to merge source files or directories, the merge tool compares the versions you selected, then compares the differences of each version to the closest common ancestor.
+Rational Synergy creates a new, merged, controlled version automatically when you exit your merge tool.

 The merge operation works with both static and modifiable, non-static objects.
-This feature allows users to merge parallel versions, even when parallel check-in is prevented, in order to use the merge tool.
-In previous releases, the parallel check-in would not be allowed, so the merge tool could not be invoked.
+This feature merges parallel versions, even when parallel check-in is prevented, in order to use the merge tool.
+In previous releases, the parallel check-in was not allowed, so the merge tool was not invoked.

-If you request Telelogic Synergy to create a new task automatically at the merge, Telelogic Synergy obtains the task's release value from the project in which file_spec1 resides.
+If you request Rational Synergy to create a new task automatically at the merge, Rational Synergy obtains the release value of the task from the project in which file_spec1 resides.